ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 A critical feature noted earlier was the ability to have mixins augment base class behavior, not just override it.
-If multiple mixins or a base classe define a method with the same name, we may want to be able to invoke all those implementations.
+If multiple mixins or a base classe define a method with the same name, we may want to be able to invoke all of those implementations, not just the method belonging to the "last writer".

-Since here mixins as objects on the prototype chain, a simple way to accomplish this goal is to have method implementations cooperate by invoking methods of the same name further up the prototype chain.
+Since here mixins as objects on the prototype chain, we can solve this problem just like it's always done in JavaScript: have method implementations cooperate by invoking methods of the same name further up the prototype chain.

 The `super` keyword in ES6
 --------------------------
-ES6 provides a concise and elegant means of doing exactly what we want with its `super` keyword:
+ES6 provides a concise and elegant means of doing *exactly* what we want with its `super` keyword:

     class Mixin {
       foo() {